-(2) For 2015, represents a non-cash impairment charge related to our pressure pumping services segment.
-For 2016, represents a non-cash impairment charge related to our directional deciding services segment.
-See Note 4 to the financial extension of the present of the present drilling services segment.
+For 2015, represents a non-cash impairment charge related to our pressure pumping services segment.
+For 2016, represents a non-cash impairment charge related to our directional drilling services segment.
 See Note 4 to the financial statements included in this prospectus for additional detail.